 - There will be also a provision of negative marking, 0.50 marks will be deducted for each wrong answer.

 - The total time duration is 60 minutes and for VH/OH candidates time duration is 80 minutes.

-Complete structure of Tier I exam is shown in below table
+The complete structure of the Tier I exam is shown in below table.

 |Part / section no.||Subject||No. of questions||Maximum marks|